InstallerLegacy/setup.virtualhub.eu.org/content/posts/altairz80.md

 ## Video tutorial

 Do you want to follow the tutorial by watching a video?
-We will post a video on our [youtube channel](https://www.youtube.com/@virtualhubsetup) soon.
+Here it is:

+{{< youtube U0qO_eUB2wQ >}}

+Don't like youtube?
+You can download the above video from [here](https://link.storjshare.io/jxz2popzssldjuzzhupszitvcboq/virtualhub-setup-videos%2FEmulators%2FHow%20to%20install%20AltairZ80.mp4?download=true).

 Archives of this tutorial are available on [Wayback Machine](https://web.archive.org/web/*/https://setup.virtualhub.eu.org/altairz80/).